 In order to counteract pollution, and to help conserve our remaining fossil fuels, companies are trying to use alternative energy sources known as "renewable energy."
 Renewable energy is cleaner and cheaper, and the government offers tax breaks to companies that switch.

 Renewable energy sources can be divided into 4 main categories:

 Q. I've never studied science or engineering.
 Will I have to go to school for a million years in order to get a job in this industry?

 A. No. It is true that many engineers and scientists will be leading the movement towards a greener planet, but there are thousands of job opportunities for professionals who have backgrounds in construction, automotive mechanics, business, finance, sales, and accounting.

-Q. What are some actual examples of clean tech job titles?
-And how much do these professionals earn?
+Q. What are some examples of green job titles?

 Q. I'd like to explore the new branch of "green trades."
 What are they?